getndazn/dazn-lambda-powertools/README.md

 Compliance with our guidelines around logging and monitoring should be the default behaviour.
 These tools make it simple for you to **do the right thing** and **gets out of your way** as much as possible.

-Individual they are useful on their own right, but together they're so much more!
+Individually they are useful on their own right, but together they're so much more useful!

 The middlewares capture incoming correlation IDs, and the logger automatically includes them in every log message, and the other clients (HTTP, Kinesis, SNS, etc.) would also automatically forward them on to external systems.